Rainy234/mpdocs/docs/affiliate-pro/user-guide.rst

-Improve the functions for standard Affiliate, Mageplaza introduce the Professional package with awesome added features such as refer friends using banner links, or the Affiliate can get more commission according to their affiliate levels.
+Improve the functions for standard Affiliate, Mageplaza introduces the Professional package with awesome added features such as refer friends using banner links, or the Affiliate can get more commission according to their affiliate levels.

 Mageplaza Affiliate User Guide will provide the detailed instructions to know **How to use** on the frontend and  **How to Config** on the backend.